patricklafrance/wmfnext-shell/README.md

 });
 ```

-👉 Now, let's start all the applications again and navigate to _"remote1/page-2"_ and _"remote1/page-4"_ pages.
-You shouldn't see the host application root layout anymore.
+👉 Now, let's start the applications again and navigate to _"remote1/page-2"_ and _"remote1/page-4"_ pages.
+You should not see the host application root layout anymore.

 ### Share a user session

-The shell facilitate the sharing a user session object between the host application and the module applications through it's runtime instance.
+The shell facilitates the sharing of a user session object between the host application and the module applications through its runtime instance.

-To keep things simple, this example, we'll use the fake `SessionManager` implementation of the `wmfnext-fakes` package.
+To keep things simple, in this example, we'll use the fake `SessionManager` implementation of the `wmfnext-fakes` package.
 For a real application, you should implement your own session provider.

 > The `wmfnext-fakes` package is a collection of fake implementations offered to accelerate the setup of an environment to develop a module in isolation.

-👉 To share a user session, first, create an instance of the `SessionManager` to store the session object and define a `sessionAccessor()` function to access the session.
+👉 To share a user session, first, create an instance of the `SessionManager` to store the session object and define a `sessionAccessor()` function to access the session:

 ```ts
 // host -session.ts